 (a) a Commission were references to; and

-(b) the Chairman were references to the chairman of; and
+(b) the Chairman were references to the member presiding over; and

 (c) a Commissioner were references to a member of,

 the committee of inquiry.

 (3) A committee of inquiry shall, after holding a public inquiry into the draft policy in respect of which it was appointed, report on that draft policy to the Minister.